leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

     .flatMap(child -> child.children());
 ```

-Calling `children` twice, we “used up” the generic types we declared für `node` and now we get a raw stream.
+Calling `children` twice, we “used up” the generic types we declared for `node` and now we get a raw stream.
 Note that thanks to the recursive declaration of `SpecialNode extends Node` we don’t have that problem there:

 ```java
 SpecialNode node = new SpecialNode();